zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/configuring-cluster-link.md

     cluster.link.bind.addr["cluster-link-udp"]=[place your IP address here]
     ```

-Your network configuration may preclude the use of multicast over TCP, so below are some other ways you can get your cluster communicating.
+Your network configuration may preclude the use of multicast over TCP, see [Configuring Unicast over TCP](./configuring-unicast-over-tcp.md) for information for those situations.
 Note that these methods are all provided by JGroups.

 ## Conclusion